 This is what the back looks like, also shown on my Through the Window Scarf.

 R2: Chain 1, turn.
 SC into the 1st SC, and each SC across.
-Switch to Blue.
+Switch to CC.

 R6: Chain 1, turn.
 SC into the 1st SC, and each SC across.
-Switch to Blue.
+Switch to CC.

 Border:

 Chain 1, turn.
-SC into each stitch across, (SC, chain 2, SC) into the corner, evenly SC (that’s 1 stitch per row) down the side of the blanket (that’s 1 stitch per row), (SC, chain 2, SC) into the next corner, SC across the opposite side of the foundation chain, (SC, chain 2, SC) into the next corner, evenly SC up the side of the blanket, SC into the same stitch as the 1st, chain 1, then slip stitch join to the 1st SC.
+(SC, chain 2, SC) into the 1st stitch to form a corner, SC into each remaining stitch across over to the last stitch, (SC, chain 2, SC) into the last stitch to form a corner, evenly SC (that’s 1 stitch per row) down the side of the blanket to the last stitch, (SC, chain 2, SC) into the last stitch to form a corner, SC across the opposite side of the foundation chain over to the last stitch, (SC, chain 2, SC) into the last stitch to form a corner, evenly SC (that’s 1 stitch per row) up the side of the blanket to the first stitch, then slip stitch join to the 1st SC.

 Fasten off, and weave in ends.